 A significant proportion of College income is from the funding agency; Education and Skills Funding Agency (ESFA).
-For 2022/23 the funding methodology and rates for classroom based provision have been uplifted from £4,188 to £4,542; High Value Courses Premium will continue; programme cost weightings extended for some curriculum areas and the disadvantage block 2 rate increased from £480 to £504.
-All of these factors must be accounted for in the projections of income for 2022/23 and beyond.
-The funding streams can be summarised as follows:

-- 16-18 model will provide an amount of funding per student based on the size of their study programme.
-This is a lagged learner model based on 2021/22 levels of activity.
+For 2023/24 the funding methodology and rates for classroom based provision have been uplifted by 2.2% to £4,641.92; High Value Courses Premium will continue but psychology will be removed from eligibility and replaced by A level computing; programme cost weightings extended for some curriculum areas whilst the disadvantage block 2 rate has not been increased and remains at £504.
+T level funding ranges from £5,310 per full time learner to £7,346.
+The College target for the year ahead is 270 learners.
+All of these factors must be accounted for in the projections of income for 2023/24 and beyond.
+16-18 model will provide an amount of funding per student based on the size of their study programme.
+This is a lagged learner model based on 2022/23 levels of activity.
 This rate will continue be discounted for 18 year old students by 17.5%.
 ESFA funding is split into three elements; element one is the core funding for each study programme; element two is to support students with a higher level of need and is £6,000 per contracted place; element three is paid via the relevant Local Authority to cover costs of student support in excess of £10,000.
 The College also receives funding for disadvantage and to support the delivery of English and maths.
-In addition, the College receives a 16-18 bursary to support students in financial hardship and, which for 2022/23 again incorporates funding to provide eligible students with free meals. - The adult education budget is controlled by the West Midlands Combined Authority (WMCA) for all residents of the mayoral area.
+In addition, the College receives a 16-18 bursary to support students in financial hardship and, which for 2023/24 again incorporates funding to provide eligible students with free meals.
+Different courses attract varying cost weighting factors, and this is reflected in the approach to the costs curriculum plan.

+The adult education budget is controlled by the West Midlands Combined Authority (WMCA) for all residents of the mayoral area.
 As such the College will receive a small allocation from the ESFA to fund adult education for Non WMCA residents.
 The main allocation will be provided by WMCA based on historic levels of delivery although in year there may be opportunities for growth and bids for innovation funding.
 There is also opportunity to secure local flexibilities for high priority delivery and bid for growth in line with the objectives outlined in the regional skills plan and local industrial strategy.

-- National Skills Fund this is allocated by the WMCA and is a fund to provide free first level 3 courses (form a prescribed list) to adult learners. - Apprenticeship income includes the levy.
+Free Courses for Jobs - this is allocated by the WMCA and is a fund to provide free first level 3 courses (from a prescribed list) to adult learners.

+Apprenticeship income is based on the levy.
 Companies with a pay bill in excess of £3m contribute a 0.5% levy payment which they can use to procure apprenticeship training.
 Small companies receive ESFA contribution to training.
 Non-levy funding is non cash limited and there are increased flexibilities with the introduction of the transfer of funds from levy to non-levy employers.
 The WMCA have also developed a less prescribed model to support apprenticeship levy transfer.
 Failure to be reaccredited to the Register of Apprenticeship/Training Providers is a risk to the income profile and budget model.

-The funding agency has communicated indicative timescales for the 2022/23 allocation process.
-Final allocations should be confirmed by March 2022 but the College has requested a dialogues with WMCA regarding increasing the level of the 2022/23 indicative contract.
+The funding agency has communicated indicative timescales for the 2023/24 allocation process.
+Final allocations should be confirmed by March 2023.